 The law of mass action needs to be extended to deal with displacement current so it can enforce global continuity of current flow.
 If a particular chemical reaction is at equilibrium, and no current flows, conservation of charge can be enforced easily on the law of mass action.
 But current flow presents a different situation because the law of mass action must then be modified to deal with the global properties of the electric field.
-If we are dealing with nanodevices (technological or biology) chemical reactions are connected to the outside world and the law of mass action must be extended to enforce continuity of current flow everywhere under all conditions.
+If we are dealing with technological or nanodevices, chemical reactions biological are connected to the outside world and the law of mass action must be extended to enforce continuity of current flow everywhere under all conditions.